Guelph Community Backpack Project

 Eggpeneur improved the access to nutrition to for children and has created 1,500 new jobs since its inception.

 We believe that every person deserves a holiday filled with hope.
 That’s why, at Hope House, we provide an affordable gift market to create new holiday traditions with our community.
 The Affordable Gift Market provides individuals the opportunity to select holiday gifts for family and friends at pay-what-you-can prices including free.
 We have been told many times by market participants how important it is that they can select the gifts themselves.

-The Affordable Gift Market will run from Monday to Thursday the weeks of December 12 and 19 from 1PM – 4PM each day.
+The Affordable Gift Market will run Monday to Thursday for 2 weeks in December.

 There is no registration but each household must shop on a designated day based on the first letter of their last name.